benjaminabbitt/evented-url/README.md

 ### Run Rabbit
 Note that this chart and containerization is not my own.
 Please refer to originator [here](https://github.com/bitnami/charts/tree/master/bitnami/rabbitmq).

-For production use, feel free to use other Rabbit installations.
+Feel free to use other Rabbit installations.
+Instructions and dependency included for the sake of getting a developer started quickly.

 #### Install Rabbit
 ```shell script